gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

 ### StringBuilder.AppendJoin

 `AppendJoin` is a method that appeared in later versions of .NET platform.
-Gapochenko.FX provides a corresponding polyfill so it can be used in code targeting older versions.
+Gapochenko.FX provides a corresponding polyfill that can be used in code targeting older .NET versions.

 ## Usage